Glossary of Hammock Related Terms

-A pad sleeve sold by Speer Hammocks that has wings to hold non-compressible insulation against the occupant’s shoulders and hips.
+A padded sleeve sold by Speer Hammocks has wings to hold non-compressible insulation against the occupant’s shoulders and hips.
 Without a pad, the hammock will compress the sleeping bag or top quilt at these points, causing cold spots.

 is a painful or annoying pressure on the hammock occupant‘s shoulders that happens when lying in a hammock that is too small or strung too tightly.

 A feature of various hammocks.
 Elastic lines are attached to the long side of the hammock; these tie-outs are staked to the ground to pull the hammock open.
 It does not change how the hammock supports the user but makes it feel more open inside.
 The elastic also acts as a dampener to reduce the hammock’s swing.